arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 * There are many helpful resources on [python.org](https://www.python.org/), including a [Beginner's Guide](https://wiki.python.org/moin/BeginnersGuide) and [FAQs](https://docs.python.org/3/faq/).

-* [W3 Schools has bite-sized explanations and examples](https://www.w3schools.com/python/) if you want more clarity on how anything works.
+* [W3 Schools has bite-sized explanations and examples of writing code in Python](https://www.w3schools.com/python/) if you want more clarity on how anything works.

 * Jupyter notebooks are a great option for doing data analysis with Python-- [check out this Jupyter notebook demo](https://jupyter.org/try-jupyter/lab/), then open "notebooks" and look at "Intro.ipynb" to see how they work.